 - Word Text Extraction Method - determines whether the processing engine uses Word or dtSearch to extract text from Word files during publish.

 - Native - tells Relativity to use Word to extract text from Word files.

-- Native (failover to dtSearch) - tells Relativity to use Word to extract text from Word files with dtSearch as a backup text extraction method if extraction fails.
+- Native (failover to dtSearch) - tells Relativity to use Word to extract text from Word files with dtSearch as a backup text extraction method if Native text extraction is unsucessful.

-- dtSearch (failover to Native) - tells Relativity to use dtSearch to extract text from Word files with Native as a backup text extraction method if extraction fails.
+- dtSearch (failover to Native) - tells Relativity to use dtSearch to extract text from Word files with Native as a backup text extraction method if dtSearch text extraction is unsucessful.
 This typically results in faster extraction speeds; however, we recommend considering some differences between dtSearch and Native extraction.
 For example, dtSearch doesn't support extracting watermarks from pre-2007 Word files, and also certain metadata fields aren't populated when using dtSearch.
 For more considerations like this, see dtSearch special considerations.

 - OCR - select Enable to run OCR during processing.
 If you select Disable, Relativity won't provide any OCR text in the Extracted Text view.

 - OCR Accuracy - determines the desired accuracy of your OCR results and the speed with which you want the job completed.
 This drop-down menu contains three options:

 - High (Slowest Speed) - Runs the OCR job with the highest accuracy and the slowest speed.

 - Medium (Average Speed) - Runs the OCR job with medium accuracy and average speed.

 - Low (Fastest Speed) - Runs the OCR job with the lowest accuracy and fastest speed.